 IT industry is all about change.
 Functionality needs to constantly evolve.
 You need more content, more products, more promotions and what not.
 In fact, a static web site is not very interesting in the eyes of its users.
 It gives the impression that the founders have gone fishing and have left the users to their own devices.

 The solution to the problem must be to simplify.
 This can only be done by rethinking the way we do releases.
 Releases must not be viewed as conduits of IT change.
-Which begs the question – What is IT change?
+Which begs the question - What is IT change?
 IT Change is inextricably linked to deploying new versions of the software.
 So to simplify releases, we need to de-link the deployment of software from the release process.

 Model for a Software Release